-To reduce the amount of force going through your spine we suggest you do not sit for longer than 30 minutes at a time or stand in one position for long periods for the first 6 weeks.
+To reduce the amount of force going through your spine we suggest you do not sit or stand in one position for long time periods and change position every 30 -40 minutes.

 If you plan on taking any long car journeys, take regular breaks to move and walk around.